nirajp82/IdentityAccessManagement_IAM/01_Core_IAM_Concepts/02_AAA_Framework.md

 ### ❓ FAQ: Common Developer Questions

 **Q1: Why do I get a 401 error when I know my password is correct?**
-**A:** In a modern IAM system, a 401 usually means the *token* is missing, expired, or invalid.
+- **A:** In a modern IAM system, a 401 usually means the *token* is missing, expired, or invalid.
 You might have authenticated successfully, but if your token expired 5 minutes ago, the API sees you as "Anonymous" (401).

 **Q2: Can we handle Authorization inside the Authentication step?**
-**A:** You *can* (by putting Roles inside the ID Token), but it’s a bad practice for "Day 2" operations.
+- **A:** You *can* (by putting Roles inside the ID Token), but it’s a bad practice for "Day 2" operations.
 If you put permissions in the token, and you need to revoke Alice's access *right now*, you can't—because she is holding a valid token until it expires (often 1 hour).
 Real-time Authorization (checking the DB or Policy Engine on every request) is safer for Banks.

-**Q3: Is MFA part of AuthN or AuthZ?**
+**Q3: Is MFA part of AuthN (Authentication) or AuthZ (Authorization)?**
-**A:** MFA is purely **AuthN**.
-It is a method of proving *who you are*.
-However, you can have an **AuthZ policy** that says: "You cannot enter this specific door unless you used MFA during AuthN."
+- **A:** MFA belongs entirely to AuthN (Authentication)—it is a mechanism used to verify a user’s identity.
+That said, AuthZ (Authorization) policies can be written to require that MFA was used during authentication, for example: access to a specific resource is allowed only if the user authenticated with MFA.